MileHacker Logo

 • Be prepared for summer hot and muggy weather.

-• Always carry an umbrella or Light rain jacket during the rainy season.
+• Always carry an umbrella or Light rain jacket in the wet season.

 • Take advantage of significantly lower prices on flights and accommodations.